Medical racism in the United States: Mitigation

-In addressing the issue of medical racism in the United States, there are different ways to mitigate unconscious bias that leads to the perpetuation of health disparities.
+In addressing medical racism in the United States, there are several strategies to mitigate unconscious bias that contributes to health disparities.
 Practices like better diversity training, introspection of biases, "cultural humility and curiosity", and a full commitment to changing the culture of healthcare and the impact of stereotypes can work to lessen the effects that unconscious bias can have on patients.
-Academia should assist medical students in recognizing and addressing race-based inequities and microaggressions.
-Curriculums that address racial bias could improve patient interactions with incoming healthcare professionals.
-A 2020 study of resident-led programs dedicated to racism training effectively promoted awareness of racism in the workplace.
-By generating awareness of institutional racism early on, better practices may help to mitigate further effects of medical racism.
+Medical schools also play a role in helping students recognize and address race-based inequities and microaggressions.
+Curricula that specifically address racial bias can improve patient interactions by preparing incoming healthcare professionals to better navigate these challenges.
+A 2020 study of resident-led programs dedicated to racism training showed positive results in promoting awareness of racism in the workplace, with the goal of generating early awareness of institutional racism and reducing its negative effects.